eldh/gamla-bion/README.md

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.
+Anything that gets into the `master` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

 ## Testing